CSolution Project Structure

 - component: CMSIS:RTOS2:Keil RTX5&Source

-The diagram below shows two different scenarios that are explained in the following sections.
+The diagram below shows two different scenarios, which are explained in the following sections.

 Target Production Hardware

-Software development frequently starts on evalution boards.
-Using a board layer simplifes re-targeting to production hardware.
+Software development frequently starts on evaluation boards.
+Using a board layer simplifies re-targeting to production hardware.
 The following *.csolution.yml file exemplifies the concept.
 A software developer starts with a board layer for the evaluation board in the folder MyBoard.
 Once the production hardware is available, this layer is copied to a different folder (i.e. MyHardware).
-As both layers are independently managed, the configuration of the MyHardware layer can be modified, for example to target different devices, pin layout, or peripheral configurations.
+As both layers are independently managed, the configuration of the MyHardware layer can be modified, for example, to target different devices, pin layout, or peripheral configurations.

 solution: